 The Audiologist will place a probe in their ear and some soft sounds will be presented to their ear to evaluate how the outer hair cells in the inner ear are responding.
 Since the equipment measures the responses they will not need to respond to these sounds.
 Your child may have had this test as part of the Infant Hearing Program.

 Children's Hearing Aids

-We provide the very latest hearing aids from the biggest hearing aid brands for children.
-Children need the very best help possible when they have hearing loss, that is why we always offer the very latest hearing solutions to meet their needs.
+We provide the latest hearing aids from the biggest hearing aid brands for children.
+Children need the very best help possible when they have hearing loss, especially for their growth.
+That is why we always offer the very latest hearing solutions to meet their needs.